georgiy-pruss/Mini-C99-Compiler/README.md

 ### Limits

 All the strings and lines are limited to less than 260 characters; No more than 1000 names in a program, no more than 500 variables in all "active" scopes at any given place.
+The loops can't be nested more than 20 levels.
+Some other limits may apply.